-Group Internal Audit (GIA) is an independent function commissioned by the Board.
+Group Internal Audit (GIA) is an independent function com-missioned by the Board.
 The Board Audit Committee (BAC) is responsible for guidance on and evaluation of GIA within the Nordea Group.
-The Group Chief Audit Executive (CAE) has the overall responsibility for GIA.
-The CAE reports on a functional basis to the Board and the BAC and reports on an administrative basis to the Group CEO.
-The Board approves the appointment and dismissal of the CAE and decides, on proposal from the Board Remuneration Committee, on salary and other employment terms and conditions for the CAE.
+The Chief Audit Executive (CAE) has the over-all responsibility for GIA.
+The CAE reports on a functional basis to the Board and the BAC and reports on an administrative basis to the President and Group CEO.
+The Board approves the appointment and dismissal of the CAE and decides, by proposal of the Board Remuneration and People Committee, on salary and other employment terms and conditions for the CAE.

-All activities and entities of the Nordea Group fall within the scope of GIA.
-GIA makes a risk based decision as to which areas within its scope should be included in the audit plan approved by the Board.
+All activities and entities of the Group fall within the scope of GIA.
+GIA makes a risk-based decision as to which areas within its scope should be included in the audit plan approved by the Board.

-GIA shall operate free from interference in determining the scope of internal auditing, in performing its audit work, and in communicating its results.
-This means for example that GIA, via the CAE, is authorised to inform the financial supervisory authorities on any matter without further approval.
-The CAE has unrestricted access to the Group CEO and Chairman of the BAC, and should meet with the Chairman of the BAC informally and formally throughout the year, including without the presence of executive management.
-GIA is authorised to carry out all investigations and obtain all information required to discharge its duties.
+GIA must operate free from interference in determining the scope of internal auditing, in performing its audit work and in communicating its results.
+This means for example that GIA, via the CAE, is authorised to inform the financial supervisory authorities of any matter without further approval.
+The CAE has unrestricted access to the President and Group CEO and the Chair of the BAC and should meet with the Chair of the BAC throughout the year, including without the presence of executive management.
+GIA is authorised to conduct all investigations and obtain all information required to dis-charge its duties.
 This includes the right to sufficient and timely access to the organisation’s records, systems, premises and staff.
-GIA has the right to attend and observe Board Committees, GLT, overall committees and fora for the Nordea Group and other key management decision-making fora when relevant and necessary.
+GIA has the right to attend and observe Board committees, the GLT, overall committees and forums for the Nordea Group and other key management decision-making forums when relevant and necessary.